soundpress/RulesOfNYC/docs/c07/index.rst

    (6) A certified copy of the deed, as recorded in the office of the City Register or, in Richmond County, the County Clerk, setting forth a metes and bounds description of the property, and, if applicable, a copy of the lease or sublease or a certified copy of the lease or sublease if such lease or sublease is recorded, for the premises at which the putrescible solid waste transfer station is proposed to be located.
 The Permittee shall notify the Commissioner within ten business days if the ownership of the property has changed or any other conveyance of title has taken place.
 Any new acknowledgements required pursuant to paragraph (5) of this subsection shall be provided simultaneously; (7) A copy of all permits or other authorizations to construct or operate required under local and state laws and regulations, including the New York State Environmental Conservation Law and Title six of the NYCRR or its successor, or currently applicable regulations relating to transfer stations;

    (8) A surety bond or an irrevocable letter of credit in a sum to be determined by the Commissioner of Sanitation.
-This sum shall not exceed the estimated cost to the Department of the removal of all solid waste and material defined in paragraph (2) of the definition of "solid waste" in § 4-11 of this subchapter from the putrescible solid waste transfer station in the event that such removal becomes necessary and the permittee fails to remove such solid waste and material.
+This sum shall not exceed the estimated cost to the Department of the removal of all solid waste and material defined in paragraph (2) of the definition of "solid waste" in 16 RCNY § 4-11 from the putrescible solid waste transfer station in the event that such removal becomes necessary and the permittee fails to remove such solid waste and material.
 A bond shall be executed by the applicant and a surety authorized to conduct business within the State of New York and approved by the Commissioner and, in the case of an irrevocable letter of credit, such letter of credit shall be issued by a financial institution authorized to conduct business within the State of New York.
 Such bond or letter of credit shall name the Department as obligee.
 The face amount of the bond or letter of credit shall be based on the size of the transfer station and the volume and nature of the material to be removed.
 The Commissioner of Sanitation may from time to time review the adequacy of such surety bond or letter of credit and thereafter require an applicant or permittee to obtain an increase in the amount of the bond or irrevocable letter of credit not to exceed the estimated cost of the removal of such solid waste and material.
 The Commissioner may authorize an applicant to provide other security, including cash, if the Commissioner finds that compliance with the bond or letter of credit requirement is not reasonably possible and the public interest would be served by such authorization.
 A surety bond issued pursuant to this subparagraph shall not expire until six months have elapsed after the revocation, surrender, expiration or other termination of the permit;

-   (9) A written plan for the control of noise levels, as specified in § 4-17 of this subchapter;
+   (9) A written plan for the control of noise levels, as specified in 16 RCNY § 4-17;

    (10) A written plan for the control of vibrations, to ensure compliance with the applicable performance standards of the Zoning Resolution of the City of New York;